ABrisset/dc_checker/README.md

   port:
 ```

-Then just run ./checker.rb in your terminal !
+Then just run ./checker.rb followed by a URL and a database name.